sean-parent/notebook/better-code-class/02-types.md

 - An _algebraic structure_ is a set of connected axioms
     - as with copy and assignment
-- Algebraic structures define the basic semantics of operations
+- Algebraic structures define the semantics of operations
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->